gangdong/gangdong.github.io/_posts/2019-01-23-Python-installation-ubuntu.markdown

 published: true
 ---
 Today I spent some time installing the python3.6 on my ubuntu16.04.
-Here is a short note for the process, which might be useful for anyone who want to do the same thing.
+Here is a short note for the process, which might be useful for anyone who wants to do the same thing.

-The first thing before you start to install the python3.6 is that you need to know which version of pythons are on your system.
-On ubuntu16.04 you can use below command to check your python version.
+The first thing before you start to install the python3.6 is that you need to know which version of python is on your system.
+On ubuntu16.04 you can use the below command to check your python version.
 {% highlight shell %}
 ls /usr/local/lib/
 {% endhighlight %}